 Immediately after the show closes on the mainstage, the Org will tour this production to at least four community partners with audiences in diverse, underrepresented communities who may have barriers to accessing our main campus.
 The Org hosts a free community dinner before each show to welcome new audiences to the Org family.
 For families with young children, the Org offers a kids workshop with a teaching artist during the performance so the older family members and parents can experience the show.”

 My organization does not meet the annual revenue requirement; can we still apply?

 Applicants must meet the annual revenue requirement.
 However, we encourage theatres that do not meet requirements on their own, to partner with theatres that do.

 No. We do not accept applications through fiscal sponsors.

 We have not solidified our community outreach tactics or our community partners.
 How should we address the audience, outreach, and partnership questions?

 If your community partners and outreach tactics are not solidified, please describe successful partnerships and outreach tactics from previous productions, and list any intended or planned partnerships for the production you are submitting for a grant.

 For the purposes of this application, we define professional actors as actors who are paid for their work.
 Actors are not required to be union members.

-Will the Foundation fund a dance, opera, or symphony production?
+Will the Foundation fund dance, opera, symphony or professional touring productions?